munificent/craftinginterpreters/book/hash-tables.md

 <aside name="rolodex">

-Stuff all those cards in a Rolodex -- does anyone even remember those things anymore? -- with dividers for each letter and you improve your speed dramatically.
+Stuff all those cards in a Rolodex -- does anyone even remember those things anymore? -- with dividers for each letter, and you improve your speed dramatically.
 As we'll see, that's not too far from the trick a hash table uses.

 </aside>